IT Governance & Service Management

 Framework Objectives

-COBIT 2019 provides a comprehensive framework for governing and managing enterprise IT to create value while managing risk and ensuring compliance.
+COBIT 2019 provides a comprehensive framework for optimizing IT governance, risk management, and regulatory compliance.

 Common Framework Mappings